EmeryCSI/CSI-244S24-GA7-User-Authentication-API/README.md

 1. Register a new user via `/api/user/register`.
 2. Login via `/api/user/login` to receive a JWT.
-3. Access the protected route `/api/posts` using the JWT as an `auth-token` header.
+3. Access the protected route `/api/protected` using the JWT as an `auth-token` header.
+4. You should get the userId as a response.

 Take screenshots of the results and add them to your repository.